April 2022 / MULTI-ASSET STRATEGY

 Better for investors to stay calm in times of market turbulence

-- Since 2000, extreme share price movements due to “black swan” events have occurred more frequently, creating a problem of “fat tail risk” for investors.
+- Since 2000, extreme share price movements due to ‘black swan’ events have occurred more frequently, creating a problem of ‘fat tail risks’ for investors.

 - For longer-term investors, keeping calm and sitting tight may be a good option when market volatility spikes, as happened after Russia invaded Ukraine.

-- We showed that 18-month returns, as represented by the S&P 500 index, tended to be above average following a spike in volatility—there is a natural tendency for markets to rebound.
+- We showed that 18-month returns tended to be above average following a spike in volatility due – there is a natural tendency for markets to rebound.

-Recently, stock market volatility has spiked as a result of the Russia-Ukraine conflict, the subsequent sanctions from western countries, elevated inflation levels, the tightening of central bank monetary policies, and the Chinese American Depositary Receipt (ADR) panic sell-off.
-In this note, we consider what actions investors might take to mitigate the risk to their portfolios.
-For longer-term investors, keeping calm and sitting tight may be their best option.
+Recently, stock market volatility has spiked as a result of the Russia-Ukraine conflict, the subsequent sanctions from western countries, elevated inflation levels, the tightening of central bank monetary policies, and the Chinese ADR panic sell-off.
+In this note we consider what actions investors might take to mitigate the risk to their portfolios.
+For longer term investors, keeping calm and sitting tight may be their best option.

 Black Swan Events Show Up More Often in Headline News